kostaskougios/terminal21-restapi/Readme.md

 terminal21 ui components are immutable from v0.20.
 Use `component.withX(...).renderChanges()` to modify a component and render it.
 Note that the original `component` is not changed.

-Also when getting a value of i.e. an Input, use `myInput.current.value`. `current` makes sure we read the component with all changes that may have occurred at the browser and all the changes we did on our script.
+Also, when getting a value of i.e. an Input, use `myInput.current.value`. `current` makes sure we read the component with all changes that may have occurred at the browser and all the changes we did on our script.

 # Need help?